tlikonen/pw/README.md

             Generate and store a random password named NAME.
 The optional LENGTH argument sets the password length (default 16).
-The password is also copied to clipboard for 15 seconds (see also "-s").
+The password is also copied to the clipboard for 15 seconds (see also "-s").

       -d NAME